 22 (tie) — Jim Morris, Miami (FL) and Mike Martin, Florida State

 Morris is the second Hurricane’s head coach to don the list.
 Miami went on a remarkable six-year run to Omaha under Morris, reaching the College World Series every season from 1994 to 1999.
 It took every one of those runs to reach the top, as Morris won his first championship in 1999 and quickly followed it up with another in 2001.
 He made 13 trips to Omaha altogether before retiring.

-Casey, on the other hand, did work when his teams made it to Omaha, winning the College World Series half the time he and the Beavers made it.
-Casey won six more games last season, including the final two against the Arkansas Razorbacks en route to his third national championship, bumping him up the list before retiring.
+Casey seemingly always did work when his teams made it to Omaha, winning the College World Series half the time he and the Beavers made it.
+Casey won six more games in 2018, including the final two against the Arkansas Razorbacks en route to his third national championship, bumping him up the list before retiring.

 20 — Bibb Falk, Texas